Norovirus Season

 Visit the Marin County Influenza Information Website for resources on prevention and control, vaccination, and current influenza data.

-The Communicable Disease and Community Preparedness (CDCP) unit is responsible for the investigation of communicable diseases and surveillance of reportable diseases.
+The Communicable Disease and Community Preparedness (CDCP) branch is responsible for the investigation of communicable diseases and surveillance of reportable diseases.

 Web-based Confidential Morbidity Reports (CMR) for health care providers are now available.